Rin-Ha-n/AppliedAI/Presentation/Presentation.md

 ### Classification 🎯
 focuses on sorting observations into specific class
--> exp: We catagorise some Data "*sick*" an "*healthy*" so that the user receives a training plan that does not harm his health
+-> exp: We categorize some Data "*sick*" an "*healthy*" so that the user receives a training plan that does not harm his health
 ![bg right top w:200](data/classification.png)

 ---

 ### Regression 🎯
-Based on making prediction or identification of trends -> exp: predict a good Trainingsplan for the User
+Based on making prediction or identification of trends -> exp: predict a good training plan for the User
 ![bg right bottom w:200](data/regression.png)

 </div>